zriyansh/signoz.io/docs/azure-monitoring/app-service/appsvc-logging.md

     </i>
     </figcaption>
     </figure>
-5. Configure the destination as the Event Hub namespace and Event Hub name created earlier
+5. Configure the destination details as "**Stream to an Event Hub**" and select the Event Hub namespace and Event Hub name created during the [EventHub Setup](../../bootstrapping/data-ingestion)
 6. Save the diagnostic settings

 That's it!
 You have successfully set up logging for your Azure App Service.